What Is an Average Height for a Male Football Player?

 Linebackers, on the other hand, are similar in weight to tight ends but a bit shorter.
 For example, the San Diego Chargers' Larry English and the Houston Texans' Brian Cushing, measure 6 feet 2 inches and 6 feet 3 inches, respectively.

 SportsRec reviewed the height and weight for 376 NFL Linebackers and the average height of the NFL Linebacker is 74.2 inches or about 6 feet 2 inches.

 Defensive and Offensive Linemen

 Football players at the high school level normally vary greatly in height.
 Many have not finished growing, and age differences of one to two years between players are more telling of their height difference than for older football players.
-Only 10 players on Anaheim (California) High School’s 49-man football roster as of the fall of 2013 were 6 feet tall or taller.
+Only 10 players on Anaheim (California) High School’s 49-man football roster in 2013 were 6 feet tall or taller.